KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 ```
 The difference being that in q, functions are applied right to left, but in PyQ left to right.

-Finally, if q does not provide the function that you need, you can unleash the full power of numpy or scipy on your kdb+ data.
+Finally, if q does not provide the function you need, you can unleash the full power of numpy or scipy on your kdb+ data.
 ```python
 >>> numpy.log2(q.a)
 array([ 0.       , 1.        ,  1.5849625])